michanto/cdk-orchestration/API.md

 the shim transform is created normally (as a child of TransformBase).
 3. Neither of the above are true, in which case the shim transform is created as a child of TransformBase.
+4. getShimParent can also be overridden to support specific use-cases.

 The TransformBase._apply method should call a concretely typed "apply" method on the subclass.
 See {@link StringTransform } or {@link Transform} for examples.